bugsnag/bugsnag-notifier-api/README.md

                 // The method that this particular stack frame is within.
                 method: "create",

-                // If the stack frame is in the users project set this to true (optional, default false).
+                // Is this stacktrace line is in the user's project code, set this to true.
                 // It is useful for developers to be able to see which lines of a stacktrace are within their own
                 // application, and which are within third party libraries.
 This boolean field allows Bugsnag
-                // to display this information in the stacktrace as well as use the
+                // to display this information in the stacktrace as well as use the information to help group
-                // information to help group errors better.
+                // errors better.
+(Optional, defaults to false).
                 inProject: true
             }]
         }],

-        // A hash containing any further data you wish to accompany the payload.
+        // An object containing any further data you wish to attach to this error event.
-        // This ordinarily will contain multiple hashes, with each hash included being
+        // This should contain one or more objects, with each object being displayed in its
-        // displayed as a tab within the event details on the Bugsnag website (optional).
+        // own tab on the event details on the Bugsnag website.
+(Optional).
         metaData: {

             // This will displayed as the first tab after the stacktrace on the Bugsnag website.